 Tip 2: Finding a Mexico Real Estate Investment Advisor

 Buying a home in a foreign country is one of the biggest financial decisions you’ll ever make, so it's key to find the right person to represent your interests, get the best deal and secure the the highest return on investment.
 Start by creating a short list of buyer's agents (more on this below) who have extensive experience and are well connected in the area where you are planning to buy real estate in Mexico.
-Next, look for client testimonials and consider whether or not the agent's website appears professional, with up-to-date, relevant information and easy access to a wide variety of available properties.
+Next, look for client reviews and consider whether or not the agent's website appears professional, with up-to-date, relevant information and easy access to a wide variety of available properties.

 What Do Real Estate Consultants Do?